ilyacoding/iManual/README.md

 * Services:
   * Sphinx

 * How to run:
   * bundle
-  * rake ts:start
-  * rake ts:generate
+  * rdc; rdm; rds
-  * rails s
+  * rs

 # iManual
-iManual to make it easy to deal with manuals.
+iManual webservice to make it easy to deal with manuals.